shift-up/coursebook/course/week_12.md

 - Allow keyboard navigation between images with the left/right arrow keys

-- You're more than welcome to be creative with your project as long as you meet the minimum features and the learning outcomes
+- Get creative with your project as long as you meet the minimum features and the learning outcomes